 Ameloblastomas are locally aggressive benign tumours that arise from the mandible, or, less commonly, from the maxilla.
 Usually present as a slowly but continuously growing hard painless lesion near the angle of the mandible in the 3rd to 5th decades of life, which can be severely disfiguring if left untreated.

-The most common form of ameloblastomas - the multicystic form - were formerly known as adamantinomas of the jaw.
-However, ameloblastomas are unrelated histologically to adamantinomas of the bone, and this terminology should be avoided to avoid confusion.
+The most common form of ameloblastoma - the multicystic form - was formerly known as adamantinoma of the jaw.
+However, ameloblastoma is unrelated histologically to adamantinoma of the bone, and this terminology should be abandoned to avoid confusion.

 Ameloblastomas are the second most common odontogenic tumour (odontoma is the most common overall, but ameloblastoma is the most common lucent lesion) and account for up to one-third of such cases.